 - 1 Large Egg room temp is best

-- 1 1/2 C All Purpose Flour (regular or gf is fine)
+- 1 ½ cups All Purpose Flour or gluten free flour blend

 - Preheat oven to 350°F. Lightly oil a 12 muffin tin with non stick cooking spray.
 Set aside.

 - In a large bowl, mash the bananas with a fork until only small lumps remain.

 - To the bananas, add the oil, honey (or agave), egg and vanilla.
 Mix well.